 He did bring home something that night to catch it.
 Only the mouse was too smart and remained on the loose.
 In the meantime, we were both paranoid about the thing jumping on us.

-We eventually caught the mouse after 3 long days only to be sabotaged by my cat again on the 4th day.
+We eventually caught the mouse after three long days only to be sabotaged by my cat again on the fourth day.

 The Cat Did It Again

 I wish I could say that was the end of the mouse saga.

 This time it happened early in the morning.
 My husband was up getting ready for work.
 He let the cat out around 5:30 a.m.

 She had been roaming around for about an hour and wanted back in to eat.
 It was probably around 6:15 am.
 He opened the door only to find a RAT in her mouth this time.